-We estimate GKB's three-year average earnings buffer at roughly 170 basis points (bps) to 180 bps, which also indicates a sound capacity for earnings to cover normalized losses.
-We do not assume any changes to the bank's dividend policy of distributing slightly more than CHF100 million per year, a payout ratio of about 55%-60%, to its home canton and other shareholders.
+In our view, GKB's earnings are predictable and stable.
+We estimate GKB's three-year average earnings buffer at roughly 190 basis points (bps) to 200 bps over our risk-weighted assets, which also indicates a sound capacity for earnings to cover normalized losses in a tough economic cycle.
+We do not assume any changes to the bank's dividend policy of distributing slightly more than CHF100 million per year, and a strategic payout ratio of about 50%-70% in the medium term to its home canton and other shareholders.

-Chart 3 GKB With Lowest Reliance On Net Interest Income ... and sound interest margins (as of June 2022)
+Chart 3 GKB with lowest reliance on net interest income ... and sound interest margins (as of June 2023)